 \subsection{Space group}

-In our Crystal-GFN, the sample space for the space group subspace is $\mathcal{X}_{SG} = \{1, 2, \ldots, 230\}$, corresponding to the 230 symmetry groups in three dimensions.
+In our Crystal-GFN, the sample space for the space group subspace is $\mathcal{X}_{SG} = \{1, 2, \ldots, 230\}$, corresponding to the 230 symmetry groups in 3D.
 As discussed in \cref{sec:gflownets}, GFlowNets rely on the decomposition of objects into multiple steps to facilitate generalisation.
 Therefore, we draw inspiration from theoretical crystallography to incorporate additional structure into the space group subspace.

-A lattice carries 14 possible arrangements, referred to as the Bravais lattices, that are categorised into seven \textit{crystal systems}: triclinic, monoclinic, orthorhombic, tetragonal, trigonal, hexagonal and cubic.
-Alternatively, a related but slightly different categorisation is the \textit{lattice system}, with also seven systems (see \cref{fig:latticesystems}).
+A lattice carries 14 possible arrangements, referred to as the Bravais lattices, that are organised into seven \textit{crystal systems}: triclinic, monoclinic, orthorhombic, tetragonal, trigonal, hexagonal and cubic.
+A related but slightly different categorisation is the \textit{lattice system}, with also seven systems (see \cref{fig:latticesystems}).
 The lattice system category is convenient for our purposes because it imposes specific constraints on the lattice parameters (see $C_4$ in \cref{fig:crystalgfn}).
 Here, we use a derived categorisation resulting from the combination of a crystal system and a lattice system.
-We refer to it as \textit{crystal-lattice system} and it has eight categories: triclinic, monoclinic, orthorhombic, tetragonal, trigonal-rhombohedral, trigonal-hexagonal, hexagonal-hexagonal and cubic.
+We refer to it as \textit{crystal-lattice system} and it has 8 categories: triclinic, monoclinic, orthorhombic, tetragonal, trigonal-rhombohedral, trigonal-hexagonal, hexagonal-hexagonal and cubic.

-Besides the crystal-lattice system, we introduce another category in the Crystal-GFN space group subspace: the \textit{point symmetry} (also known as site symmetry), which defines the type of symmetry of a point group.
-We use the following five categories of point symmetries: centrosymmetric, non-centrosymmetric, enantiomorphic, polar and enantiomorphic-polar.
+Besides the crystal-lattice system, we introduce another category in the Crystal-GFN space group subspace: the \textit{point symmetry} (or site symmetry), which defines the type of symmetry of a point group.
+We use the following 5 categories of point symmetries: centrosymmetric, non-centrosymmetric, enantiomorphic, polar and enantiomorphic-polar.
 We choose these categories because the combination of point symmetry and crystal system gives rise to one of the 32 crystal classes or crystallographic point groups.

 In sum, our space group subspace $\mathcal{S}_{SG}$ is a three-dimensional set where the entries correspond to the crystal-lattice system, the point symmetry and the space group.
 We define the action space such that, starting from the source state $s_0$, the transitions can set any of the three dimensions.
 However, the selection of an option along any dimension restricts the valid options for the remaining dimensions (constraint $C_1$ in \cref{fig:crystalgfn}).
 For example, if point symmetry ``non-centrosymmetric'' is selected from the source state, only three crystal-lattice systems remain valid and the number of valid space groups is reduced to 25.
 The ``stop'' action is valid if and only if the space group has been selected.